Our Community

 “As Medical Service Corps Officers we support the Chief of Naval Operation's (CNO's) design for maintaining Maritime Superiority by addressing both "operational and warfighting demands", while also playing a vital role in "generating ready forces to meet those demands".
 We are healthcare scientists who maximize the readiness and performance of the human as a weapons system to deliver combat and fighting power where ever and whenever needed.
 Our skill sets can translate across the sea, air, and ashore capabilities of the Navy. “

---CDR Littel
+--CAPT Littel

 In 1994, the CNO appointed BUMED as the Training Agent (TA) for the Naval Aviation Survival Training Program (NASTP).
 As the role of the Naval Aerospace Physiology expanded to human performance enhancement for non-aircrew personnel, the name was changed in 2007 to Naval Aerospace/Operational Physiologist and new billets with the Fleet Marine Force were established.
 This resulted in the addition of the Operational Physiology Program Element.